- Room rates are relatively inexpensive by NYC standards

 On a pretty, residential block of 22nd Street, with Chelsea's famous art galleries and choice restaurants just a short walk away

-Right in the heart of Manhattan's Chelsea neighborhood, Gem enjoys the best of both worlds -- it's on a quiet, residential stretch of 22nd Street inhabited by lovely old brownstones, but just around the corner from bustling 8th Avenue with its eclectic selection of midpriced restaurants and bars (many with sidewalk seating come summer).
+Right in the heart of Manhattan's Chelsea neighborhood, Gem enjoys the best of both worlds -- it's on a quiet, residential stretch of 22nd Street inhabited by lovely old brownstones, but just around the corner from bustling 8th Avenue with its eclectic selection of mid-priced restaurants and bars (many with sidewalk seating in the summer).

 Running from 14th Street to 34th Street on Manhattan's westside, the largely residential neighborhood of Chelsea is the center of both Manhattan's gay community and, with some 350 art galleries, New York's contemporary art scene.
 (Just two blocks west of the hotel, the art galleries start.)
 Chelsea is also a convenient midway point between downtown and midtown -- the West Village is just two subway stops down, and the Empire State Building just one subway stop up.

-Rooms start at 135-square-foot -- but at this price, plus free Showtime and Wi-Fi, the Gem's ideal for a cheap weekend in the city.
+Rooms start at 135-square-foot -- but at this price, with free Wi-Fi and coffeemakers, the Gem's ideal for a cheap weekend in the city.